 The Archdiocese has zero tolerance for all forms of abuse and is committed to safeguarding children and young people involved in its activities, ministries and services.
 The safety and wellbeing of children and young people is paramount.

 The Archdiocese has also adopted and complies with the National Catholic Safeguarding Standards.
-The Standards are closely aligned with the Child Safe Principles recommended by the Royal Commission into Institutional Response to Child Sexual Abuse and the National Principles for Child Safe Organisations.
+The Standards are closely aligned with the National Principles for Child Safe Organisations.